activesyntax/eb-clean/README.md

 [Angular Frontend] -- HTTPS --> [CloudFront CDN] -- Caching --> [S3 Bucket Hosting]
    │
    └─> [REST API via API Gateway] --> [AWS Lambda Functions] --> [SES for Emails]

+---

+## License

+The source code of this project is licensed under the MIT License.

+All visual assets, branding, logos, and design elements are excluded from this license and remain the intellectual property of the author unless explicitly stated otherwise.